DuckDB CPG Schema Design (CPG Spec v1.1)

 New Edge Types: - edges_alias_of (ALIAS_OF) - Type alias relationships - edges_inherits_from (INHERITS_FROM) - Type inheritance relationships - edges_capture (CAPTURE) - Closure variable capture - edges_captured_by (CAPTURED_BY) - Reverse closure capture

-Impact: - 100% Joern schema compliance achieved - Complete AST coverage with UNKNOWN nodes - Full generic/template support - Closure and lambda analysis enabled - Type alias and inheritance resolution - Comment preservation for documentation - Complete program analysis capabilities
+Impact: - 100% CPG schema compliance achieved - Complete AST coverage with UNKNOWN nodes - Full generic/template support - Closure and lambda analysis enabled - Type alias and inheritance resolution - Comment preservation for documentation - Complete program analysis capabilities

-Compliance: ~95% → 100% Joern schema
+Compliance: ~95% → 100% CPG schema

-v4.0 (2025-11-16) - Phase 3 Namespace and File Support
+v4.0 (2025-11-16) - Namespace and File Support

 MAJOR UPDATE: Added file mapping, namespace support, and method/type references